How to Get More Google Reviews as a Dentist (2026)

 Book a Free Demo →When and How Should You Ask Patients for Reviews?

-Timing and delivery method account for more variation in review volume than any other factor.
-The same patient asked at the right moment through the right channel is 5-6x more likely to leave a review than the same patient asked at the wrong time through the wrong channel.
+Timing and delivery method drive more variation in review volume than any other factor.
+The same patient asked at the right moment through the right channel is 5 to 6x more likely to leave a review than the same patient asked at the wrong time through the wrong channel.
+Three windows compound when you use them together: at checkout, 30 to 60 minutes after, and 24 hours later.

 The three timing windows

-- 30-60 minute automated SMS (25-35% click rate): Send a personalized text with a direct Google review link while the patient is still thinking about their visit.
+- 30 to 60 minute automated SMS (25 to 35 percent click rate): Send a personalized text with a direct Google review link while the visit is still fresh.
 Keep texts under 160 characters with the patient's first name and practice name.
-Response rates drop below 10% after 24 hours.
+Response rates collapse below 10 percent after 24 hours.

-- 24-hour email follow-up (10-15% click rate): One follow-up email catches patients who prefer writing longer reviews and those who missed the text.
+- 24 hour email follow-up (10 to 15 percent click rate): One email catches patients who prefer typing longer reviews and those who missed the text.
 Include a prominent button linking directly to the review form.
-Stop the sequence when the patient clicks the link at any step.
+Stop the sequence when the patient clicks at any step.

 |---|---|---|---|---|